Arc de Triomphe

-The Arc de Triomphe de l'Étoile, (Note: /ˌɑːrk də ˈtriːɒmf, - ˈtriːoʊmf/, /- triːˈoʊmf/, /fr/; lit.
-'Triumphal Arch of the Star'.) often simply called the Arc de Triomphe, is one of the most famous monuments in Paris, France.
-It is located at the western end of the Champs-Élysées, at the centre of Place Charles de Gaulle—formerly known as Place de l'Étoile—named for the star-shaped configuration formed by the convergence of twelve radiating avenues.
-Paving stones of different colors trace a stellar pattern on the plaza's surface, with its points reaching toward the centre of each avenue.
+The Arc de Triomphe de l'Étoile (/ˌɑːrk də ˈtriːɒmf, - ˈtriːoʊmf/, /- triːˈoʊmf/, /fr/; "Triumphal Arch of the Star"), often simply called the Arc de Triomphe, is one of the most famous monuments in Paris, France.
+It is located at the western end of the Champs-Élysées, at the centre of the Place Charles de Gaulle—formerly known as the "Place de l'Étoile"—named for the star-shaped configuration formed by the convergence of twelve radiating avenues.
 The monument is situated at the intersection of three arrondissements: the 16th (to the south and west), the 17th (to the north), and the 8th (to the east).
-Commissioned to honor those who fought and died for France during the French Revolutionary and Napoleonic Wars, the Arc bears the names of French victories and generals engraved on its inner and outer surfaces.
-Beneath its vault lies the Tomb of the Unknown Soldier from World War I, marked by an eternal flame commemorating unidentified fallen soldiers.
+Commissioned to honor those who fought and died for France during the French Revolutionary and Napoleonic Wars, the Arc bears the names of French victories and its generals engraved on its inner and outer surfaces.
+Beneath its vault lies the Tomb of the Unknown Soldier from World War I, marked by an eternal flame commemorating unidentified fallen soldiers of the French Nation.

-The central cohesive element of the Axe historique (historic axis, a sequence of monuments and grand thoroughfares on a route running from the courtyard of the Louvre to the Grande Arche de la Défense), the Arc de Triomphe was designed by Jean-François Chalgrin in 1806; its iconographic programme pits heroically nude French youths against bearded Germanic warriors in chain mail.
-It set the tone for public monuments with triumphant patriotic messages.
+The central cohesive element of the Axe historique ("historical axis", a sequence of monuments and grand thoroughfares on a route running from the courtyard of the Louvre Palace to the Grande Arche de la Défense), the Arc de Triomphe was designed by Jean-François Chalgrin in 1806; its iconographic programme depicts heroically nude warriors and set the tone for public monuments with triumphant patriotic messages.
 Inspired by the Arch of Titus in Rome, Italy, the Arc de Triomphe has an overall height of 49.54 m, width of 44.82 m and depth of 22.21 m, while its large vault is 29.19 m high and 14.62 m wide.
 The smaller transverse vaults are 18.68 m high and 8.44 m wide.

-Paris's Arc de Triomphe was the tallest triumphal arch until the completion of the Monumento a la Revolución in Mexico City in 1938, which is 67 m high.
-The Arch of Triumph in Pyongyang, completed in 1982, is modeled on the Arc de Triomphe and is slightly taller at 60 m.
-The Grande Arche in La Défense near Paris is 110 m high, and, if considered to be a triumphal arch, is the world's tallest.
+Paris's Arc de Triomphe was the tallest triumphal arch until the completion of the Monument to the Revolution in Mexico City, Mexico in 1938, which is 67 m high.
+The Arch of Triumph in Pyongyang, North Korea, completed in 1982, is modeled on the Arc de Triomphe and is slightly taller at 60 m.
+The Grande Arche in La Défense near Paris, France is 110 m high, and, if considered to be a triumphal arch, is the world's tallest.